almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/tech-interview-tips.md

 interview.
 Then months go by, they don't hear anything or they get a rejection letter and then have to pick back up where they left off in their search.
 By the time they've picked back up, they market may have changed some and thus the old strategy no longer works.

+### See the Before steps

+Continue to do the things listed in the [Before](#before) section of this page even after the interview.
+Why?
+Employers are always looking for good talent to hire.
+If you start slipping when they start looking, you'll get passed over and wondering why you are struggling to make moves.